 In reality, the human body is producing Lactate all the time, however the body is good at mitigating it to keep it at appropriate levels under normal circumstances.
 When Anaerobic Glycolysis kicks in though, the body produces Lactate even faster and its levels in the system could increase and spike dramatically.

 These high spikes of Lactate were the reasons for muscle fatigue in the body, causing burning sensations, muscles seizing or more.
-It was the reason where if you run yourself silly without rest, eventually you reach a point where you cannot go on any further and will just collapse on the ground, struggling to even move.
+It was the reason where if you run yourself silly without rest, eventually you reach a point where you cannot go on any further and will just collapse on the ground, struggling to even move, and be quite sore for it.

 Varhi had exercised and trained himself regularly.
 It’s not like this line of work was physically easy, after all.
-At the same time, he needed to know how his body worked so he could use it as efficiently as possible and for as long as possible.
-It had saved his life a couple times now just in this damn forest alone already.
+At the same time, he needed to know how his body worked so he could use it as efficiently as possible and for as long as possible, but without damaging it.
+He needed his body, after all.
+This knowledge had saved his life a couple times now just in this damn forest alone already.

 All of that information however was why he knew that right now, he was at his absolute limit.
 He doubted he could run for another thirty seconds more even if he tried without simply collapsing.
 It was about all he could do to support his weight against the tree.
 He was practically hugging it for support.
 His body literally could not handle much more of this level of physical demand, even if it was being fuelled by the adrenaline of being in a 'fight or flight' situation.